Cities: Skylines II: User modifications

 Colossal Order also stated in October 2023 that while the game would support user modifications as with the original, mods would only be made available through the Paradox Mods library, which allows for cross-platform support, rather than through the Steam Workshop that the first game had used.
 A user modification in Cities: Skylines II can add content or change the game's behavior by overriding the code.
 This allows users to tweak settings and mechanics which otherwise cannot be changed in-game, as well as add more maps or more assets.
 At least eight building style packs, developed by popular content creators from the first game, will be made available for free through Paradox Mods.
 This modification support was not offered to everyone at the time of initial release, per the publisher's announcement.
 Paradox Mods was released on 25 March 2024.

-Downloadable content
+Downloadable content (DLC)

 As of April 2025, there are thirteen DLCs for the game.
-More will be released in 2025 and 2026.
+More will be released in 2026.
 In April 2024, Colossal Order and Paradox Interactive released a joint statement addressing the backlash from the release of the Beach Properties DLC.
 In response, the DLC was pulled from the Steam storefront, and its owners were offered refunds.
 In addition, Ultimate Edition purchasers were offered three additional creator packs and three more radio stations.
 The statement pledged to focus on improving the base game and modding tools, focus on free patches and updates before spending more time on paid content, and put together an advisory meeting with player representatives.